Welcome to the Written Documentation for HoloEdit, HoloSuite’s procedural, non destructive editor for processing Volumetric Video.

 License And Account¶

-All work in HoloEdit is performed in Workspaces.
+All data used in HoloEdit is contained in Workspaces.
 A Workspace is a folder on your computer where HoloEdit stores Clips, Compositions, and other data necessary to edit volumetric video.
 Any files placed in your Workspace directory will be automatically detected inside HoloEdit, and supported mesh and texture files can be imported as Clips.